GoogleCloudPlatform/community/tutorials/run-spring-petclinic-on-app-engine-cloudsql/index.md

 Note: This is currently a SNAPSHOT release, add the dependency from [Spring SNAPSHOT repository](http://maven.springframework.org/snapshot/).

-You also need to add the [Spring Boot JDBC starter](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-jdbc/1.5.6.RELEASE) to your `pom.xml` as shown [here](spring-petclinic/pom-spring-cloud.xml).
+You also need to add the [Spring Boot JDBC](https://mvnrepository.com/artifact/org.springframework/spring-jdbc/4.3.10.RELEASE) to your `pom.xml` as shown [here](spring-petclinic/pom-spring-cloud.xml).
+This dependency enables your application to use the JDBC API to connect to the database and execute SQL queries.

 1. Update `src/main/resources/application-mysql-spring-cloud.properties`, replacing
     INSTANCE_CONNECTION_NAME with the `connectionName` from the previous step: